Neil Selkirk: Photography career

 Selkirk is the only person ever authorized to make posthumous prints of the work of Diane Arbus.
 In an article for iPhoto Newsletter, Jeffrey Fraenkel stated that the process by which Selkirk came to make these prints and the arduous decisions that went into their making are thoroughly detailed in his essay "In the Darkroom" (pp. 266–275 of Diane Arbus Revelations).
 Selkirk described his first encounter with an Arbus photograph in a radio interview on Kurt Andersen’s Studio 360 series, “The Aha Moment.”

 In 2005, Selkirk directed the documentary film, Who is Marvin Israel, about Marvin Israel (1924-1984), an artist, designer, art director and teacher, who influenced many of the important photographers and designers of the twentieth century, including Richard Avedon and Diane Arbus, as well as Selkirk himself.
 The film, which premiered at the Metropolitan Museum of Art in New York and aired on the Documentary Channel, explores Israel's life and work through the words of those who knew him.

 Selkirk's recent project, Certain Women, was on display from March 19 to May 2, 2015, at the Howard Greenberg Gallery in New York City.
-“The series has taken Selkirk far afield from that for which he’s best known: frank portraits of celebrated authors, filmmakers, statesmen, athletes, and their recognizable ilk, which he has shot since the 1970s for Esquire (where he got his start under Jean-Paul Goude), Vanity Fair, The New Yorker, and many other publications.
-He has also produced a strong body of documentary and street photography that reflects his having studied with Diane Arbus and worked in the studio of Richard Avedon.”
+He has also produced a body of documentary and street photography.

 About the project, Selkirk said in an interview with the Los Angeles Review of Books, "Motherhood leaves its mark.
 And I think that one of the things that the whole project suggests is that maybe it's a really nice mark and something to be proud of.
 The sort of strength that I thought I saw, that I was looking for, that I was hoping to record is just this knowingness.
 When you start talking nonsense it’s like they see it instantly."